When to Refer

 For many students, college provides not only a rich opportunity for intellectual growth but also a time for emotional development too.
 Research suggests that emotional intelligence is as crucial to success as more conventionally defined forms of intelligence.

 However, many students enter the university with significant personal and psychological challenges.
 Counseling centers have been concerned by the increasing levels of emotional distress observed in students in recent decades.
 More students appear to be struggling with serious issues that undermine their well-being and threaten their education, such as bipolar disorder, suicidal and homicidal ideation, obsessive compulsive disorder, and major depression.
-The 2007 American College Health Association survey found that within the last school year on at least one occasion, 67.4% UO students reported feeling hopeless, 46.2% felt so depressed that it was difficult to function, and 9.6% seriously considered suicide.

 Many other students struggle to keep up with school while coping with issues such as eating disorders, the loss of a parent or loved one, an abusive relationship, a learning disability, social anxiety, or alcohol or marijuana abuse.
 If a student is falling behind in your class, consider the possibility that they may be struggling with one or more of these concerns.
 While this does not excuse them from meeting academic expectations, your patient and helpful intervention might make a big difference to their emotional well-being and academic success.
 In some cases, your student might benefit from a referral for professional help.